kign/c4wa/etc/doc/language.md

 int * ptr = 0; // still OK

-ptr = 1;   // Nope, this is explicitly not allowed.
+long * lptr = 1;   // Nope, this is explicitly not allowed.
 Only constant `0` could be assigned to a pointer.
 ```

 ## `NULL`